-Apart from the three major article types listed above, other form of articles such as Editorial, Perspective, Commentary, Case reports, Technical notes are also accepted for publication depending on the journal.
+Apart from the major article types listed above, other form of articles such as Editorial, Perspective, Commentary etc are also accepted for publication in the Journal of Bioscience and Biotechnology Discovery.

 Manuscripts must be submitted with a full title of not more than 250 characters.
 It should be specific, descriptive, concise, and comprehensible to readers outside the subject field.
 Avoid abbreviations if possible.
 Where appropriate, authors should include the species or model system used (for biological papers) or type of study design (for clinical papers).